kaiiboraka/Aseprite_Hitbox_Editor/README.md

 # Aseprite Hitbox Editor
 A plugin/script for Aseprite for easily creating usable hitbox data for pixel art animations.

+NOTE: This is still a work in progress, and the data systems are not yet complete.

+UPDATE 7/14 : The project got put on momentary hiatus as school started up again for me, but I will once again be needing it fairly soon and will likely be finishing it within the next couple of months.

 ## Toolbar Functionality

 - add